emjohnson/DocBook-Publishing-Tools/README.txt

     catalog
     lib
     custom

-It is best to use svn:external to link in the lib and catalog folders since these are generic and used for all content generation.
-The custom folder can be copied into your repository and modified to achieve the look and feel desired for your specific project.
+It is best to use svn:externals to link in the lib and catalog folders since these are generic and used for all content generation.
+You can copy the custom folder into your repository and modify it to achieve the look and feel desired for your project.